stanX19/nlp-warm-up/README.md

 # NLP Tutorial Warm-Up Notebook

-A small notebook to warm up/check the NLP tutorial environment before running weekly tutorial code.
+A small notebook to warm up/check the NLP environment before running for code in UM's NLP course.

-It preloads common NLP packages, datasets, and models used across the tutorials, so it can also act as a quick test that your device or Google Colab runtime can run the lecturer’s code.
+It preloads common NLP packages, datasets, and models used across the tutorials.

+It also acts as a quick test that your device or Google Colab runtime can run code involved in the NLP course.

 Time saved in testing: